viveknair/nmcat/README.md

-# nmcat - Node Modules Package Content Copier
+# nmcat - Node Module Context Sharing for LLMs

-A command-line tool that copies node module package contents to your clipboard using [llmcat](https://github.com/azer/llmcat).
+A command-line tool that instantly copies node module package contents to your clipboard for sharing with Large Language Models (LLMs).
+Perfect for longer, more productive conversations with AI assistants like Gemini 2.0 Flash, Claude, and GPT-4.

+## Why nmcat?

+Modern LLMs excel at understanding and working with large codebases when given proper context. **Gemini 2.0 Flash** in particular shines with its massive context window, allowing you to share entire npm packages and maintain deep, technical conversations about your dependencies.

+Instead of manually copying files or struggling to describe package internals, `nmcat` lets you instantly share complete package context with your LLM - enabling it to:
+- Debug dependency issues with full visibility
+- Suggest optimizations based on actual implementation
+- Write code that properly integrates with your packages
+- Understand the nuances of how libraries actually work

+## How It Works

+`nmcat` leverages the powerful [llmcat](https://github.com/azer/llmcat) tool to handle the heavy lifting of:
+- Intelligently traversing package directories
+- Filtering out unnecessary files (tests, docs, build artifacts)
+- Formatting code for optimal LLM consumption
+- Managing clipboard operations across platforms

+We simply provide a convenient wrapper that:
+1. Automatically locates your `node_modules` directory
+2. Finds the specific package you want to share
+3. Uses `llmcat` to process and copy the relevant source code
+4. Puts everything in your clipboard, ready to paste into your LLM conversation

 ## Features

-- 🔍 Automatically finds `node_modules` by searching up the directory tree
-- 📋 Copies package contents to clipboard for easy sharing
+- 🤖 **LLM-Optimized**: Formatted output designed for AI comprehension
+- 📦 **Smart Package Discovery**: Automatically finds node_modules in parent directories
+- 🎯 **Focused Content**: Shares only relevant source code, not bloat
-- 🐟 Smart Fish shell completions with instant response
+- 🐟 **Instant Fish Completions**: Tab-complete package names without delays
-- 🚀 Supports all llmcat options (print, tree view, ignore patterns, etc.)
+- 🔧 **Full llmcat Power**: Access all underlying options (tree view, ignore patterns, etc.)

 ## Installation